Adverse Sexual and Psychological Effects of Male Infant Circumcision

 Summary.--A survey of the 35 female and 42 gay sexual partners of circumcised and genitally intact men, and a separate survey of 53 circumcised and genitally intact men, and a separate survey of 30 genitally intact men themselves indicated that circumcised men experienced significantly reduced sexual sensation along with associated long-lasting negative emotional consequences.

 Many circumcised men subjected to involuntary genital cutting as infants or children have expressed strong negative feelings about the violation of bodily integrity that forced circumcision entails and their belief that circumcision has hindered their sexual enjoyment as adults (3, 4, 6, 7, Boyle, Svoboda, Price & Turner, 2000, Circumcision of Healthy Boys: Criminal Assault?
-Journal of Law and Medicine, 7; 301-310. [on-line] Available at: http://www.cirp.org/library/legal/boyle1/).
+Journal of Law and Medicine, 7; 301-310. [on-line] Available at: https://www.cirp.org/library/legal/boyle1/).
 Loss of body parts, including partial penile amputation, may trigger grief resulting from altered body image or function, anxiety, depression, sexual problems, dissociation, or obsessive preoccupation with the loss.
 (3, 4, 8).
 Many men are so unhappy with being circumcised that they have even resorted to foreskin restoration methods in order to restore at least some of the sexual sensitivity lost to circumcision and as a mechanism to promote psychological healing (2, 5, O'Hara & O'Hara, 2001, Sex as nature intended it.
 Hudson, MA: Turning Point.
-[On-line] Available at: http://www.SexAsNatureIntendedIt.com/).
+[On-line] Available at: External link http://www.SexAsNatureIntendedIt.com/).

 METHOD